RiffleSystems/riffle-website/src/pages/essays/prelude.md

 <aside>
 <p>
 As we discussed our ideas with working app developers, we found that many people who work with databases in a web context has an intuition that <em>databases are slow</em>.
-For example, one developer thought that pulling down a few thousand rows in one query was going to be too slow, while another thought that queries are necessarily so slow that they must be run asychronously, rather than in the UI thread.
 </p>

 <p>